varya/varya.github.com/content/posts/publish-packages-on-github/index.md

 </div>

-In this case, the packages are build and published in a pipeline operated by [Github Actions](https://github.com/features/actions).
+In this case, the packages are built and published in a pipeline operated by [Github Actions](https://github.com/features/actions).
 To set a workflow there, you would need to create a YAML file in the `.github/workflows/` folder.
-This is mine, for a packaged called `@yourscope/design-library`.
+This is mine, for a package called `@yourscope/design-library`.

 ```
 name: Release library